getsentry/dotnet-assembly-alias/readme.md

 `-i` or `--internalize`

 Optional.
-Use `true` to internalize all types in the aliased assemblies.
+To internalize all types in the aliased assemblies.

 ### Prefix/Suffix